adrianmo/powerline-docker/README.md

 A [Powerline](https://github.com/powerline/powerline) segment for showing Docker container statuses.

-Currently, this segment shows the number of running and exited containers together with a nice looking whale.
+This segment shows the number of running, paused, exited, and restarting containers together with a nice looking whale.
 Please feel free to propose more features and give me ideas on how to improve it.

 ![powerline-docker](screenshot.png)

 Glossary
 --------
 - `●`: n containers running
+- `~`: n containers paused
 - `✖`: n containers exited
+- `➥`: n containers restarting

 ## Requirements